Rural Poverty Has Distinct Regional and Racial Patterns

 Child Poverty Heavily Concentrated in Rural Mississippi, Even More So Than Before the Great Recession, by Tracey Farrigan, USDA, Economic Research Service, July 2018

-Rural America at a Glance: 2020 Edition, by David McGranahan, ERS, December 2020
+Rural America at a Glance: 2020 Edition, by John Cromartie, Elizabeth A. Dobis, Thomas Krumel, David McGranahan, and John Pender, ERS, December 2020

 Atlas of Rural and Small-Town America, by Austin Sanders, USDA, Economic Research Service, October 2024